stimulusreflex/stimulus_reflex/docs/patterns.md

 {% endtab %}
 {% endtabs %}

-If you need to override any methods on your ApplicationController, you can redefine them.
-Optionally call `super.AnyMethod(...Array.from(arguments))` to invoke the method on the parent super class.
+If you need to override any methods on your Application controller, you can redefine them.
+Optionally call `super.sayHi(...Array.from(arguments))` to invoke the method on the parent super class.

 ### Benchmarking your Reflex actions

 You might want to see how long your Reflex actions are taking to complete a round-trip, and without Ajax calls to monitor getting reliable metrics requires new approaches.

 We suggest making use of the `beforeReflex` and `afterReflex` lifecycle callback methods to sample your performance.
-As a rule of thumb, anything below 200-300ms will be perceived as "**native**" by your users.
+As a rule of thumb, anything below 200-300ms will be perceived as "native" by your users.

 You can add this code to your desired Reflex controller.
-If you're making use of the Application Controller pattern described above, all of your Reflexes will log their round-trip execution times.
+If you're making use of the ApplicationController pattern described above, all of your Reflexes will log their round-trip execution times.

 {% tabs %}
 {% tab title="application\_controller.js" %}